PyWavelets/pywt/doc/source/regression/wp.md

 wp = pywt.WaveletPacket(data=x, wavelet='db1', mode='symmetric')
 ```

-Now, let's create a new instance of the `WaveletPacket` class and set its nodes
+Now create a new instance of the `WaveletPacket` class and set its nodes
 with some data.

 ```{code-cell}